University-Wide Standards for Graduate Teaching Assistants at Florida State University

 • Some graduate work completed or enrolled in

-• Must successfully complete all requirements for Day 1 of the Biannual PIE Teaching Conference before the commencement of one's TA duties.
-Day 1 includes required training on the Sexual Harassment Policy, Academic Honor Policy and the Federal Educational Rights and Privacy Act (FERPA).
-Day 1 also includes training in the use of Course Management System (CMS) for instruction, time management for TAs, and interacting professionally with one's students.
-Equivalent preparation offered by the academic unit (that has been approved by the Graduate School) may be substituted for Day 1 of the Biannual PIE Teaching Conference, and this alternative must include training in the specific policies noted above.
+• Must successfully complete all requirements for Module 1 of the Essential Policies and Practices Training for TAs sponsored by the Center for the Advancement of Teaching (CAT) before the commencement of one's TA duties.
+Module 1 includes required training on the Sexual Harassment Policy, Academic Honor Policy and the Federal Educational Rights and Privacy Act (FERPA).
+Module 1 also includes training in the use of Course Management System (CMS) for instruction, time management for TAs, and interacting professionally with one's students.
+Equivalent preparation offered by the academic unit (that has been approved by The Graduate School) may be substituted for Module 1 of the Essential Policies and Practices Training for TAs, and this alternative must include training in the specific policies noted above.

 • Supervision by a faculty member in the teaching discipline